-featureCounts also provides multiple options to count multi-overlapping reads (reads overlapping with more than one meta-feature when conducting meta-feature-level summarization or overlapping with more than one feature when conducting feature-level summarization).
-Users can choose to ignore such reads by setting allowMultiOverlap to FALSE, or fully count them for each overlapping meta-feature/feature by setting allowMultiOverlap to TRUE (each overlapping metafeature/feature receives a count of 1 from a read), or assign a fractional count to each overlapping meta-feature/feature by setting both allowMultiOverlap and fraction to TRUE (each overlapping meta-feature/feature receives a count of 1/y from a read where y is the total number of metafeatures/features overlapping with the read).
+featureCounts also provides multiple options to count multi-overlapping reads (reads overlapping with more than one meta-feature when conducting meta-feature-level summarization).
+Users can choose to ignore such reads by setting allowMultiOverlap to FALSE, or fully count them for each overlapping meta-feature/feature by setting allowMultiOverlap to TRUE (each overlapping meta-feature/feature by setting allowMultiOverlap and fractional count to each overlapping meta-feature/feature by setting both allowMultiOverlap and fraction to TRUE (each overlapping meta-feature/feature receives a count of 1/y from a read where y is the total number of meta-features/features overlapping with the read).

-If a read is both multi-mapping and multi-overlapping, then each overlapping meta-feature/feature will receive a fractional count of 1/(x\y) if countMultiMappingReads, allowMultiOverlap and fraction are all set to TRUE.
+If a read is both multi-mapping and multi-overlapping, then each overlapping meta-feature/feature will receive a fractional count of 1/(xy) if countMultiMappingReads, allowMultiOverlap and fraction are all set to TRUE.